braingeneers/piphys/README.md

 ```

 ### Software
-Software and accopmanying documentation are in `./Software/`
+Software to enable voltage sampling and user interaction, with accopmanying documentation are in [`./Software`](https://github.com/braingeneers/piphys/Software).

-See `braingeneerspy` Python package for IoT communication library.
-Link: `braingeneers/braingeneerpy`
+See [`braingeneerpy`](https://github.com/braingeneers/braingeneerspy) Python package for IoT communication library.

 ----
 © 2021 Braingeneers